 In an upflow installation the discharge outlet is at the top.
 Care should be taken to insure unit is level to permit proper condensate drainage.
-Normal upflow installation will be in a closet, an alcove, or in a basement.
-If installed in a closet, the closet can have a framed in shelf to set the air handler on with a opening located under the return air opening in the air handler.
-The opening must be bigger than the return air opening in the bottom of the air handler.
-A return air duct should be used and the duct should be secured to the shelf so that is located directly under the return opening of the air handler.
-If a return air filter grille is desired instead of the factory installed air filters then follow the requirements for Closet Door Return Grille - Recommended Grille Sizes for proper filter sizing.
-The factory air filter size is shown below.
+Normal upflow installation will be in a closet, an alcove, a framed in wall mount or in a basement.
+If installed in a closet, the closet can have a platform framed in, that with an opening at the top of the platform centered in the closet that measure at least 12 inches in height.
+A grille can be used that is located as described in RETURN AIR

+REQUIREMENTS.
+If a return air filter grille is desired instead of the factory installed air filters then follow the requirements below for proper filter sizing.

+The minimum filter size is shown in the table below.